Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 #### Free list

 Each volatile key slice has a **free list**.
 This is a linked list of all the slots in the slice that are free.
 The global data contains a static array of free list heads, i.e. the index of a free slot in the slice.
 Each free slot contains the index of the next free slot in that slice's free list.
-The last element of the linked list (or the head if the list is empty) contains an index that is larger than the length of the slice,
+The end of the list is indicated by an index that is larger than the length of the slice.
+If the list is empty, the head contains an index that is larger than the length.

 As a small optimization, a free slot does not actually contain the index of the next slot, but the index of the next free slot on the list _relative to the next slot in the array_.
-This way, a slice freshly obtained from `calloc` has all of its slots in the free list in order.
-The absolute index of the next slot after slot `i` in the free list is `i + slice[i].next_free_relative_to_next`.
+For example, 0 indicates that the next free slot is the slot immediately after the current slot.
+This fact is the reason for the encoding: a slice freshly obtained from `calloc` has all of its slots in the free list in order.
+The value 1 indicates that there is one element between this slot and the next free slot.
+The next element of the free list can come before the current slot: -2 indicates that it's the slot immediately before, -3 is two slots before, and so on (-1 is impossible).
+In general, the absolute index of the next slot after slot `i` in the free list is `i + 1 slice[i].next_free_relative_to_next`.

 #### Dynamic key slot allocation